TryQuiet/quiet/README.md

-# Quiet (formerly Zbay)
+# Quiet

-An early prototype for a peer-to-peer alternative to Slack and Discord.
+Peer-to-peer team chat built on Tor, IPFS, and OrbitDB.

 ## Getting started
 To get started working in monorepo, you need to remember about two things: